BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 (25 points total for this section)

-* implement an algorithm that detects anomalies in **temperature** sensor data
+1. implement an algorithm that detects anomalies in **temperature** sensor data.
+Print the percent of "bad" data points and determine the temperature median and variance with these bad data points discarded--the same room you did in Task 2 Question 1.

+(open-ended questions)

-* Does a persistent change in temperature always indicate a failed sensor?
+2. Does a persistent change in temperature always indicate a failed sensor?
-* What are possible bounds on temperature for each room type?
+3. What are possible bounds on temperature for each room type?

 ### Task 4: Conclusions